Accountants, journalist face tax leaks trial in Luxembourg

 Jean-Claude Juncker, who was Luxembourg’s prime minister for 19 years and is now president of the European Commission, has rejected criticism of his country’s past practices and has backed new EU rules to make corporate taxation more transparent.

-Luxembourg is one of several EU states whose special deals with major multinationals is being investigated by the EU’s antitrust watchdog for favoring certain companies.

-Reporting by Michele Sinner in Luxembourg and Robert-Jan Bartunek in Brussels; Editing by Alastair Macdonald and Tom Heneghan
+Luxembourg is one of several EU states whose special deals with major multinationals is being investigated by the EU’s antitrust watchdog for favouring certain companies.
+(Reporting by Michele Sinner in Luxembourg and Robert-Jan Bartunek in Brussels; Editing by Alastair Macdonald and Tom Heneghan)